4 min read

 If you think this is too much time to spend one-on-one with employees, think again.
 Employees crave this individualized time with their boss, especially younger employees.
 In fact, researchers found that 60% of Gen Z employees want their leader to touch base with them more than once throughout the week, and of those, 40% want to interact with their manager daily or several times throughout the day.

-Knowing they have regularly scheduled time with their leader for a check-in meeting puts them at ease with an opportunity to connect, ask questions, and feel supported.
+Knowing they have regularly scheduled time with their leader for a catch-up call puts them at ease with an opportunity to connect, ask questions, and feel supported.
+Following up on any action items discussed in these catch up meetings indicates that you value your team member contributions and are committed to their growth.

 Best Practices For Catch-Up Meetings